mirela-dima/mirela-dima/README.md

 I made two online QA courses where I learned about Agile, manual testing, API testing using Postman, writing bug reports and test cases, automation testing using CypressJS and WebDriverIO and basic concepts of MySQL.

-I'm always willing to learn, searching for new things so that I can develop myself.
+I'm always willing to learn and improve my skills so that I can develop myself.
 I consider myself optimistic, curious and I have a strong desire to learn new things.

 My LinkedIn profile: https://www.linkedin.com/in/mirela-dima-92673a21a/